 Sonny Burke produced the 1966 album and released it through Reprise Records with Frank Sinatra, working once again with Nelson Riddle as the arranger and conductor.

-Burke was mostly known for being the musical director of Reprise Records and producing many Frank Sinatra albums.
+Burke was mainly known for being the musical director of Reprise Records and producing many Frank Sinatra albums.
 He graduated from Duke University in 1937.
 While at Duke University, Burke formed a big jazz band called Duke Ambassadors.
 He led the group until he graduated.

 Burke became a bandleader for big bands in New York in the 1930s and 1940s.
 During the 1940s and 1950s, he worked as an arranger for bands like Charlie Spivak and Jimmy Dorsey.

-Burke teamed up with Peggy Lee and wrote the songs to Disney's Lady and the Tramp.
+Burke teamed up with Peggy Lee and wrote the songs for Disney's Lady and the Tramp.
 He even wrote songs with John Elliot for Disney's Toot, Whistle, Plunk, and Boom, which won the 1953 Oscar for Best Short Animated Feature.

 Reaching for the Moon

-"Moonlight Sinatra" thought as a minor recording, yet many fans enjoyed listening to the Sinatra and Riddle collaboration.
+"Moonlight Sinatra" was thought of as a minor recording, yet many fans enjoyed listening to the Sinatra and Riddle collaboration.
 Half of his recorded songs connect with Bing Crosby, whom Sinatra idolized, thus turning the album into a casual tribute.

 Frank Sinatra Album

 The Album’s Title Refers to “Moonlight Sonata” by Ludwig Van Beethoven.